 Our business operations and the operations of Nex Connectivity Solutions are in the start-up phase.
 Nex Connectivity Solutions completed the installation and commissioning of the high-speed Internet access network at the Empire Landmark Hotel in May 2004.
 Nex Connectivity Solutions commenced earning revenues in May 2004.
 These revenues are attributable to the completion of the initial Internet access network installation at the Empire Landmark Hotel and the commencement of operations of this network in May 2004.
 Revenues for the partial month of operations ended May 31, 2004 totaled \$1,159.
-Revenues for the three-month period ended August 31, 2004 were \$1,450.
+Revenues through to July 31, 2004 were \$2,030.